openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_ac_vc_sd.json}}

-This example is identic to the previous one with the following exceptions: It sets the element `limit_disclosure` of the constraint to `require` and adds two more constraints for the individual claims `given_name` and `family_name`.
+This example is identical to the previous one with the following exceptions: It sets the element `limit_disclosure` of the constraint to `require` and adds two more constraints for the individual claims `given_name` and `family_name`.
 Since such claims are stored underneath a `values` container in an AnonCred, `values` is part of the path to identify the respective claims.

 ### Presentation Response